 - 1. Environment Grid length: 50m 50m. - 2.
 Click on the Application icon present in the top ribbon/toolbar and set Transport Protocol to UDP - 3.
 Channel Characteristics: NO PATHLOSS in wireless link properties. - 4.
 Set Bit Error rate and Propagation delay to zero under wired link properties - 5.
 Set 802.11ac standard and Bandwidth to 20MHz under Wireless Interface->Physical Layer properties of the access point and wireless node. - 6.
 Set DCF as the medium access layer protocol under Wireless Interface-> datalink layer properties of access point and wireless node - 7.
-Enable packet trace and plots. - 8.
+Set transmitter power as 40mW under Wireless Interface->Transmitter Power properties of the access point and wireless node. - 8.
+Enable packet trace and plots. - 9.
 Set generation rate as 100 Mbps under Application properties (Packet Size = 1460 Bytes, Interarrival time = 116 microseconds).
 Generation rate can be calculated by using the formula below:

 Generation Rate (Mbps) = Packet Size (Bytes)

 $$\frac{8}{Interarrival}$$

-time (μ s) = 1460 (Bytes)8/116 (μ s) ~ 100 Mbps
+time (μs) = 1460 (Bytes)8/116 (μs) ~ 100 Mbps

-- 9. Run simulation for 10s and see Application Throughput in the Results Window. - 10.
+- 10. Run simulation for 10s and see Application Throughput in the Results Window. - 11.
 Go back to the scenario and increase the Bandwidth 20 to 40, 80, 160 respectively and check the throughput in the results window.